kissartisan/task-management/README.md

 ## Installation

 Please check the official laravel installation guide for server requirements before you start.
-[Click here for Official Documentation](https://laravel.com/docs/5.4/installation#installation)
+[Official Documentation can be found here](https://laravel.com/docs/5.4/installation#installation)

 Clone the repository